joejag/techblog/_posts/2016-11-10-selfless-facilitation.md

 Giving everyone the opportunity to contribute is important.

-It's how we create deep rather than shallow agreement.
-It generates the most ideas and options.
-Making sure we can pick our next action given the diverse experience in the room.
+It's how we create deep rather than shallow agreement by generating the most ideas and options and making sure we can pick our next action given the diverse experience in the room.

 However, getting everyone to contribute can be hard.